Types of Scleroderma

 There are two major types of Systemic Sclerosis:

-R= Raynaud (finger discoloration upon exposure to cold)
+R Raynaud’s phenomenon (finger discoloration upon exposure to cold)

 S Sclerodactyly (thick, tight skin of the fingers; – pudgy fingers)

 T Telangiectasia (tiny dilated blood vessels visible on the face and hands)

-2. Diffuse Scleroderma
+2 Diffuse Scleroderma

 Systemic sclerosis does not only affect the body and internal organs, but also greatly reduces the quality of life of patients, who often experience pain, fatigue and shortness of breath in their everyday activities.
-It is still unknown what exactly triggers this autoimmune disease.